 Why not try Anaheim peppers in your favorite dish today?

 - how to prepare anaheim peppers

-- how to cook anaheim chilies
+- how do you cook anaheim peppers

 - cooking anaheim peppers

-- how to use anaheim peppers
+- what to do with anaheim peppers